-Title VI Foreign Language and Area Studies (FLAS) Fellowships are awarded to universities in order to promote the training of students who intend to make their careers in college or university teaching, government service, or other employment where knowledge of foreign languages and cultures is a prerequisite for success.
+Title VI Foreign Language and Area Studies (FLAS) Fellowships are awarded to universities in order to promote the training of students who intend to pursue careers in pre-college or post-secondary education, government service, international business, the NGO sector, or other fields where knowledge of foreign languages and cultures is a prerequisite for success.

-Eligibility: Must be a full-time student during the period of the award and be enrolled in formal instruction in the language of the award and, if award is for the academic year, a course in Russian and East European area studies.
+Eligibility: Throughout the period of the award, recipients must be full-time students and enrolled informal instruction in the language of the award.
+If the award is for the academic year, recipients must also enroll in a course in Russian and East European area studies in both the Fall and Spring semesters.
 U.S. citizens and permanent residents are eligible for FLAS fellowships.
-Awards available for the academic year 2021/22 are: Bosnian/Croatian/Serbian, Czech, Estonian, (Modern) Greek, Hungarian, Polish, Romanian, Russian (beyond second year), Ukrainian and Yiddish.
-The availability of FLAS Fellowships is dependent upon final authorization of funding from the U.S. Department of Education
+Awards available for the academic year 2022/23 are Bosnian/Croatian/Serbian, Czech, Estonian, (Modern) Greek, Hungarian, Polish, Romanian, Russian, Ukrainian, and Yiddish.
+The availability of FLAS Fellowships is dependent upon final authorization of funding from the U.S. Department of Education.

 Application: Applications must include:

 - One FLAS application

 - One complete set of official transcripts of college and university credits

 - Three letters of recommendation, at least one of which should address the applicant’s abilities in foreign language training

 - Statement on language training and proposed program of study

 - For academic-year applications, a completed Free Application for Federal Student Aid (FAFSA) on file with Indiana University

 The deadline for receipt of all materials is January 31, 2022.